Aluminum Tariff Change Coming March 12

 Country of Origin Exemptions

-Products of certain country of origins will no longer be exempt from Section 232 aluminum tariffs.
+Products of these countries of origin will no longer be exempt from Section 232 aluminum tariffs.
 This includes origins that have been eligible for an absolute and tariff-rate quota.

 Importer-Specific Exclusions